-Ian: What are the main challenges around leadership hiring for the businesses you invest in at the intersection of medical devices and technology?
+Coulter Partners: What are the main challenges around leadership hiring for the businesses you invest in at the intersection of medical devices and technology?

-Cornelius: Our goal is to find achievers.
+Cornelius Maas: Our goal is to find achievers.
 Experience, maturity and previous role are far less important than their power to convince people.
 In all three recent executive searches conducted for us by Monika and her team at Coulter Partners, the challenge has been to identify the most highly competent and convincing candidate, who has the passion to match.
 If they can convince us as investors, then they can also convince customers, cooperation partners and other stakeholders.
 They need to be invested in the mission and have the vision to succeed in our markets.

-Ian: When bringing talent into your organisations, particularly at CEO level, what do you look for and what are the hallmarks of people who are successful in these businesses?
+CP: When bringing talent into your organisations, particularly at CEO level, what do you look for and what are the hallmarks of people who are successful in these businesses?